 Whistler: You're the key.
 He needs your blood.
 The blood of the Daywalker.
 You're The Chosen One.

-Conspicuous CG: Actually pretty good for the early 2000s, but severely dated nowadays.
+Conspicuous CG: Actually pretty good for the late 1990s/early 2000s, but severely dated nowadays.
 Frost's death actually looks like a cartoon animation, and the one Dragon Lady whose head explodes looks like a balloon just popped.